kjmerf/hello_cb_pro/README.md

 # Overview

 There are three services that can be run: private, public, and ws (websocket).
-The private service makes an authenticated call to the Sandbox API to retreive account information.
+The private service makes an authenticated call to the Sandbox API to retrieve account information.
-The public service makes an unathenticated call to the Sandbox API to get historical price data.
+The public service makes an unauthenticated call to the Sandbox API to get historical price data.
-The ws service makes an unathenticated connection to the Sandbox Websocket to subscribe to real-time market data.
+The ws service makes an unauthenticated connection to the Sandbox Websocket to subscribe to real-time market data.

 ## Setup